Telefonica/toolium/README.md

 Toolium
 =======

-*toolium* is a wrapper tool for testing api, web and mobile applications using requests, selenium and appium libraries
+*toolium* is a wrapper tool for testing APIs, web and mobile applications using requests, selenium and appium libraries

 Requirements
 ------------